bencripps/react-redux-grid/docs/USING_SORT.md

   })
 ```

-Furthermore, You could take then update another array to match this new order.
+Furthermore, if you had another array called searchResults that you wanted to update and match this new order, you could map over the sorted array and update each item.

 ```
-case "@@react-redux-grid/SORT_DATA":
+case ActionTypes.SORT_DATA:

   const sortedRows = action.data.toArray().map(item => {
     return item.toJS()